-My number is: (write which number you have chosen from the previous page)
+My number is: (write which number you have chosen from the previous

+page)

 Write it in words

 10 more

 15 less

 Subtract 21

 Round to the nearest 10

 Next even number

 Write a pattern starting at your number

 List some factors

 Is it divisible by two?

 Double it

-If you would like an extra challenge, you can visit this website and complete the Number Of The Day there.
+If you would like an extra cho The Day there. allenge, you can visit this website and complete the Number Of

+www.mathsstarters.net/numo ftheday/

+Mathletics -

+Complete two Mathletics tasks s set by your teacher.

+Task 1:

+Task 2: